cchitsiang/awesome-stars/topics.md

 ## good-first-issue

 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce ⚡️ You can star to support our work!
-- [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
+- [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!